millsjn/dev-user-guide-in-md/dev-document.md

 **Note**: To learn more about exporting results, you can watch an instructional video by [right-clicking this link](https://www.youtube.com/watch?v=qXG_i0v_bDQ).

 ---
----
-Breaks for future sections that need to be reorganized
----
----
-## Do's and Don'ts for Discussing Data Hosted in the ADRF
+## 9 Do's and Don'ts for Discussing Data Hosted in the ADRF

 You **must protect the confidential data** that is hosted inside the ADRF in communicating with your teammates.
 The general rule is that you should never take any exact number out of the ADRF.
 This means you should never write down or share any number by text, screenshot, or share an image even with a team-mate.
 The rules have become more complicated now that everything is online, because even though your teammates are “safe people”, and Zoom conversations are password protected and encrypted, we’d rather err on the side of caution when sharing information over Zoom.